manasi1031/Simply-swimming/README.md

 ##### Visitors Or Users:

 - I want to know where the swimming class is located.
+- I want to know the hours that the location is open.
-- I want to see what kind of services the swimming class offers.
+- I want to see what kind of courses the swimming class offers.
 - I want to be able to book an appointment.
 - I want to be able to cancel an appointment.
 - I want to know a bit more about the company / trainers.